 The Group’s core business is developing properties for sale and investment, it is complemented by an array of property services ranging from management services, security and environmental services to hotel and club management to ensure that customers enjoy a seamless Sino Experience.

 In addition to an extensive portfolio encompassing residences, offices, industrial buildings and shopping malls in Hong Kong, the Group’s business covers Mainland China, Singapore and Australia.
-The Group has developed more than 220 projects, spanning a total plot ratio area of over 84.6 million sq ft.
-It employs over 10,000 dynamic and committed staff members, who share the mission of building a better community together.
+The Group has developed more than 250 projects, spanning a total plot ratio area of over 84.6 million sq ft.
+It employs about 11,000 dynamic and committed staff members, who share the mission of building a better community together.

 Mr Ng provides strategic direction for the Group’s core business as well as Sino Hotels, the hospitality and management arm and a trusted brand of the hospitality industry.
 The growing portfolio encompasses over 3,600 guest rooms and suites in nine award-winning hotels across Hong Kong, Singapore and Australia.

 Mr Ng has been instrumental in the opening of The Fullerton Hotel Sydney, housed in the former Sydney General Post Office, a heritage-listed landmark in the heart of Sydney.
 The 416-room hotel heralds a new chapter of the much-loved landmark that has been integral to Sydney’s development for more than a century.

 He is also responsible for The Fullerton Heritage project in Singapore, the award-winning waterfront precinct comprising four historic buildings and three modern developments.
 The former Fullerton Building, completed in 1928 and home to The Fullerton Hotel Singapore, was gazetted as Singapore’s 71st National Monument in December 2015, signifying the highest form of preservation and national recognition.